 EntroPay is available at some online bookmakers as a deposit and withdrawal option.
-I’ve listed those bookies who accept Entropay below and also pointed out what benefits you’ll get for joining each.
+We’ve listed those bookies who accept Entropay below and also pointed out what benefits you’ll get for joining each.

-I don’t actually recommend EntroPay for online transactions but it is an extremely safe way of moving money in and out of your gambling accounts.
-The reason I don’t recommend it are the high fees attached but more on that after the list.
+We don’t actually recommend EntroPay for online transactions but it is an extremely safe way of moving money in and out of your gambling accounts.
+The reason we don’t recommend it are the high fees attached but more on that after the list.

 EntroPay Accepted Online Bookmakers

-If you’re not aware of what fees you’re currently paying to Entropay then I encourage you to read the next section.
+If you’re not aware of what fees you’re currently paying to Entropay then we encourage you to read the next section.
 It might open your eyes to a better deposit solution.

 Entropay Fees You’ll Have To Pay